 The examination includes all aspects of oncology with special emphasis on medical oncology, but will include radiation oncology, surgical oncology and tumor biology.
-A current list of resources will be mailed to the candidates from the Chair of the Examination Committee.
+A current list of resources will be posted online for the candidates from the Chair of the Examination Committee.